Choosing the best Linux hosting for you

 Linux private servers to the rescue!

-In the other corner, the Unix family, of which Linux is a healthy sub-branch, beloved by academic IT departments, development shops, and anyone looking for scalability and security in massive deployments.
-Linux can look like an anarchic bunch with its decentralized development model, the many branded distributions, and the plethora of open source licenses.
+In the other corner, the Unix family, of which Linux is a healthy sub-branch, beloved by academic IT departments, development shops, and anyone looking for massive deployments.
+Linux hosting providers can look like an anarchic bunch with its decentralized development model, the many branded distributions, and the plethora of open-source licenses.

 Control panels for Linux